The French Social Security System Social Security and unemployment contribution rates

 1.62%

-1. For employers eligible for the general reduction, the employer contribution rate for ‘health, maternity, disability, and death insurance' is set at 7% for employees whose remuneration does not exceed 2.25 times the amount of the minimum wage (Smic) in force as of 31 December 2023.
+1. For employers eligible for the general reduction, the rate of the employer's contribution "sickness-maternity-disability-death insurance" is fixed at 7% for their employees whose remuneration does not exceed 2.25 times the amount of the Smic in force on 31 December 2023 (i.e. 2.3960 Smic as of January 1st, 2026).

 3. The rate varies according to the size and risks of the company.

-4. The rate of 3.45% applies to companies eligible for the general reduction in contributions and for annual pay of less than or equal to 3.3 times the value of Smic in force on 31 December 2023.
+4. The rate of 3,45 % shall apply to undertakings eligible for the general reduction in contributions and for annual remunerations of 3,3 Smic or less in force on 31 December 2023.

-AGS: association for the management of the employee debt guarantee scheme.
-Exclusively paid by the employer, it funds the wage guarantee scheme, which ensures the payment of salaries, notice periods, and compensation to employees in the event of insolvency or court-ordered liquidation.
+AGS: association for the management of the guarantee scheme for employees' claims.
+Exclusively due by the employer, it finances the wage guarantee scheme which allows, in the event of reorganization or judicial liquidation to ensure the payment of salaries, notice and compensation of employees.

-7. Compulsory supplementary pension contributions are now calculated on two brackets for all employees, whether managerial or non-managerial:
+8. Compulsory supplementary pension contributions are now calculated in two instalments for all employees, both managerial and non-managerial:

-• the 1st between the first euro and the Social Security ceiling,
+• the first between the first euro and the social security ceiling,

-• the 2nd between the Social Security ceiling and 8 times the Social Security ceiling.
+• the second between the social security ceiling and 8 social security ceilings.

-The contribution call rate (127%) generates additional contributions without increasing pension entitlement.
-Points are calculated on the basis of the contractual rate.
-For bracket 1, where the overall rate is 7.87%, only 6.20% is taken into account to calculate the employee's pension points.
+The contribution call rate (127%) generates a surplus of contributions without increasing the right to retire.
+Points are calculated from the contractual rate.
+For tranche 1 with an overall rate of 7.87%, only 6.20% is taken into account to calculate the employee's pension points.
 The remainder contributes to the financing of the scheme.
-In addition to the contributions shown:
+In addition to the contributions indicated:

-• the APEC contribution, which only applies to managerial employees, on remuneration limited to 4 times the social security ceiling.
-The overall rate is 0.06%.
+• the APEC contribution, which concerns only management employees, on a remuneration limited to 4 times the social security ceiling.
+Its overall rate is 0.06%.